GNS3/gns3-web-ui/README.md

 ## Installation for development

-Please install `npm` if not present in your system.
+Please install `yarn` if not present in your system.

-Next step is `angular-cli` installation:
+In the root of project please type to install dependencies:

 ```
-npm install @angular/cli
+yarn
 ```

 ## Development server